It’s never nice for a parent to know their child has been a victim of bullying. It’s even harder when you discover your child is the bully?

 Bullying can lead to a serious issue.
 No mom likes to see her child get hurt, but especially no mother wants to see her child being the one doing the hurting.

 If you notice your child being a bully, talk to them about their actions.
 Find out what they are thinking.
-Ask them what is going on inside their heart and heat.
+Ask them what is going on inside their heart and talk to them about how bullying isn’t right.

 Teach them to be responsible for their own actions, no matter who is involved.
 This will go a long way to helping them become a strong, loving and caring adult who won’t hurt others just for the sake of it.